 - Low refrigerant levels are one of the main culprits to why your air conditioner might not be running.

 - When your ducts are too large, the unit can’t distribute cool air properly or handle the air flow.

 - Dirt and pet hair can block the air flow as well.
 Make sure the condenser coils are cleaned.

 - Sometimes the thermostat just isn’t registering the temperature and the air conditioner will keep running.

 - Have you undergone regular maintenance?
 You must be doing this twice per year.

 AC Unit Still Not Working?

 Call the professional HVAC technicians at Winters Home Services for immediate air conditioner repair, replacement and installation services.
 Also, contact us for a quick ac tune-up as this is often a major reason why air conditioners stop working.
-Whatever the case may be, our team will go to your home in Newton, Wellesley, Westwood, Weston, Cambridge or any town situated outside of Boston to inspect and fix your air conditioner.
+Whatever the case may be, our team will go to your home in Newton, Wellesley, Westwood, Weston, Boston or any town situated outside of Boston to inspect and fix your air conditioner.